-The General Data Protection Regulation (GDPR) grants data subjects the right to request information from data controllers about the processing of their data.
-How the European Court of Justice (ECJ) has further specified the right of access and the guidelines of the European Data Protection Board (EDPB) to provide comprehensive support.
+The General Data Protection Regulation (GDPR) grants data subjects the right to obtain from the controller information about the personal data concerning them.
+Processing of their data.
+As the European Court of Justice (ECJ) has ruled Right to information further concretized and with which Guidelines the European Data Protection Board (EDPB) offers comprehensive support.

 Four landmark ECJ rulings on the right to information

-The right of access is of particular importance as it enables data subjects to assert further rights.
-These include rectification, erasure or compensation.
-The European Court of Justice (ECJ) considers the right of access to be a strong and far-reaching right and has confirmed it in several decisions.
-The State Commissioner for Data Protection and Freedom of Information of North Rhine-Westphalia has compiled the most important ECJ rulings on the right of access in its 29th activity report:
+The Right to information is of particular importance, as it enables data subjects to assert further rights.
+These include Correction, Deletion or compensation.
+The European Court of Justice (ECJ) understands the Right to information as a strong and far-reaching right and has confirmed it in several decisions.
+The State Commissioner for Data protection and Freedom of Information North Rhine-Westphalia in its 29th report.
+Activity report the most important ECJ rulings on the Right to information compiled:

 The information also includes the identity of the recipients

-The ECJ has ruled that data controllers must generally inform data subjects of the identity of the recipients to whom their data has been disclosed.
-Naming categories of recipients is only sufficient in exceptional cases: If it is impossible to identify the recipients or the request for information would be manifestly unfounded or excessive.
+The ECJ has ruled that Responsible persons must generally inform the data subjects of the identity of the recipients to whom their data has been disclosed.
+The naming of categories of recipients is only sufficient in exceptional cases: If it is impossible to identify the recipients or the request for information would be manifestly unfounded or excessive.

-This decision (judgment of January 12, 2023, ref.
-C-154/21) underlines the importance of transparency in data processing so that data subjects can check whether their data is being processed lawfully.
+This decision (judgment of 12 January 2023, ref.
+C-154/21) underlines the importance of the Transparency of data processing so that data subjects can check whether their data is being processed lawfully.

 Right to information also includes log data